LeoBaro/ACSTutorial/README.md

 ## Tutorials

 ### Tutorial 1
-Goal: create a custom simple component.
+Goal: development of a simple component.
 C++ and Python implementations.

 ### Tutorial 2
-Goal: create two custom components A and B: the first component A calls a method of the B component.
+Goal: development of two components A and B: the first component A calls a method of the B component.
 C++ and Python implementations.

+### Tutorial 3
+Goal: development of a component "Console" communicating with a component "Telescope" and with a "Database" **simulated** component.

+### Tutorial 4
+Goal: development of a component using custom types.

+### Tutorial 5
+Goal: development of a component that can raise custom exceptions.
+Another component catches the exceptions.

 ## How to start the tutorials